Hilti-Research/hilti-slam-challenge-2023/README.md

 ### Can I submit a transformed set of mulltisession SLAM trajectories as a single session SLAM entry?
 Yes, our  submission system compensates for the same.

+### May I run my own calibration?
+Of course!
+On the [challenge website](https://hilti-challenge.com/), we provide bagfiles for running both intrinsic and extrinsic calibrations.
+Be aware that in your submission, you should also provide the custom extrinsic so that the adapted transforms can be accounted for in the evaluation.
+More information about providing custom extrinsics [can be found here](documentation/submissions/Format.md).